Loudoun Academy of Science: Admissions

 Applications to join the Academy of Science begin in student's final year of middle school.
 Applicants are judged based on test scores, a writing section, and grades.

 AOS and AET came under scrutiny in 2019 by the NAACP for alleged discrimination against black students during the admission process.
 This is despite as of 2024 using a strictly blind admissions process where the personal details of students remain unattached to the student's application until it has been accepted, waitlisted, or denied.

 Extracurricular activities and athletics

 Loudoun County high schools have alternating day schedules that allows Academies students to attend both their home high school as well as the academies on alternating days.
-ACL has extracurricular clubs available to students during their lunch period, but no athletic sports teams exist at the Academies although non-athletic sports teams although there are non-athletic sports teams.
+ACL has extracurricular clubs available to students during their lunch period.
+There are non-athletic sports teams at the Academies, but no athletic sports teams.
 Students attending the Academies are able to join extracurriculars and athletic sports teams at their home high schools.

-Academics.

-In the first year students take a course primarily covering Newtonian physics in Science and Algebra 2 trig along with ~1.5-2 quarters of calculus depending on where you draw the divider.

-Most students end up failing the very first test in math due to the radically higher requirements for proof of work and much harsher than typical middle school/high school grading standards which most students managing to adapt reasonably well.

-Math homework in the first year tends to take around 2+ hours per night and is a lot harder than AP world history.
-Deriving formulas tends to be a steep learning curve but pays off with a better understanding of the concept.
-It is not advisable to use tutors to just explain the material to you unless you really need the help as due to personal experience they tend to lead to mental offloading reducing actual learning and harming test scores.

-According to multiple teachers at AOS/AOS an A at your home school in a course like AB calculus might correlate to a C or D at the academies due to actually requiring the students to understand the underlying concept and challenging the students.

-The academics are also faster paced in math with around one week in middle-school geometry being equal in content to about one day at the academies so ~2.5x faster.

-In the second year the students spend the first quarter or so on particles and waves(Associated sub concepts nested within.
-Refraction, reflection, double slit experiment, lensing, and more.) along with around two weeks of relatively easy Earth-Science.
+Academics